SumoLogic-Labs/opentelemetry-workshop/exercises/basics/env-variables/README.md

 * Read the short excerpt from [Configuration Environment Variables documentation](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables)

-* Run the otelcol instance using the prepared [config](config.yaml) file.
-It is a simple configuration with the static `service: my-static-name` added to all otelcol logs.
+* Run the otelcol using prepared [config](config.yaml) file - it is a simple configuration with the static `service: my-static-name` added to all otelcol logs

   ```bash
   otelcol-contrib --config config.yaml